m-r-hunt/m-r-hunt.github.io/_posts/2020-01-02-godot-modding.markdown

 ---
 layout: post
-title:  "Making Godot Games Modable"
+title:  "Making Godot Games Moddable"
 date:   2020-01-02 22:00:00 +0000
 categories: gamedev
 ---

 This article is about how to use Godot in the upcoming 8 Bits to Infinity "Shape Jam" in January 2020.
-More info is available on the [jam pages](https://itch.io/jam/shape-jam-ii-part-1) but here's a short summary: In part 1, develop a game with simple shapes for graphics but make it easily modable so someone else can replace the graphics and add sound.
+More info is available on the [jam pages](https://itch.io/jam/shape-jam-ii-part-1) but here's a short summary: In part 1, develop a game with simple shapes for graphics but make it easily moddable so someone else can replace the graphics and add sound.
 For part 2, take someone else's part 1 game and create the graphics and sound.

 The simplest approach to using Godot for this jam is to just provide the Godot project source.
 Since it's a free and open source engine, anyone can download the engine and modify the game.
 This is a perfectly valid approach which doesn't really need more elaboration.
 However, there are some drawbacks to this approach.
 It requires a modder to download and use the engine (at least at a basic level), including re-exporting the project after they are done making modifications.